ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 Use comments to augment AQL code with basic descriptions to help others understand the code and to generate self-describing compiled modules.

 Comments allow AQL developers to augment AQL code with basic descriptions, for ease of understanding of AQL source code, and they generate self-describing compiled AQL modules.
-There are three kinds of comments in AQL:
+Three kinds of comments are supported in AQL:

 - **Single-line comments**